strapi/strapi/docs/3.x.x/guides/authentication.md

 ---

-To use the providers authentication, set your credentials in the admin interface (Plugin Users & Permissions > Providers).
+Set your providers credentials in the admin interface (Plugin Users & Permissions > Providers).
 Then update and enable the provider you want use.

-Redirect your user to: `GET /connect/:provider`. eg: `GET /connect/facebook`
+To authenticate the user, use the GET method to request the url, `/connect/:provider`. eg: `GET /connect/facebook`

-After his approval, he will be redirected to `/auth/:provider/callback`.
-The `jwt` and `user` data will be available in the body response.
+After authentication, create and customize your own redirect callback at `/auth/:provider/callback`.
+The `jwt` and `user` data will be available in a .json response.

 Response payload: